djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

 - Posts with photo attachments display properly in the feed:
   - Single photo post:
     - Image displays below text with aspect ratio preserved
-    - Image height limited to 300px maximum in feed view
+    - Image height limited to 600px maximum in feed view
-    - Image width spans the full post width with 16dp padding on sides
+    - Image width spans the full post width with no padding on sides
     - Tapping image opens full-screen photo viewer with zoom capability
     - Full-screen viewer includes swipe or X action for dismissal
   - Multiple photos post: